Friday the 13th Part VIII: Jason Takes Manhattan: Critical response

-On the review aggregator website Rotten Tomatoes, Friday the 13th Part VIII: Jason Takes Manhattan holds an approval rating of 11% based on 27 reviews and an average rating of 3.3/10.
+On the review aggregator website Rotten Tomatoes, Friday the 13th Part VIII: Jason Takes Manhattan holds an approval rating of 13% based on 30 reviews and an average rating of 3.3/10.
 The site's critics consensus reads: "Jason terrorizes a ship and nearly sinks the franchise in a clunky sequel that feels like self-parody without the charm."
 On Metacritic, the film has a weighted average score of 14 out of 100, based on 10 critics, indicating "overwhelming dislike".
-Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Chris Willman of the Los Angeles Times commended the film's "funny ad campaign", but deemed the film "a real dunghill" that missed the satirical potential of having Jason's evil being dwarfed by real life evils.
 He called the script "as witless and willfully imbecilic as any of the preceding seven".
 The New York Daily News criticized the film for "grossly underutilizing its promising premise" but said that it "should please Friday fanatics and shapes up as a marginally watchable fright item for the genre's more demanding fans."
 Desmond Ryan of the Asbury Park Press wrote: "Common sense should tell you to skip this film" and called the characters very stupid.
 The Philadelphia Daily Newss Gary Thompson called the film "gory and conventional" but praised the "change of scenery and occasional dashes of humor", which make it a better than average entry in the series.